parallel-finance/auction-toolkit/README.md

 - Release the tag
 - There is a github action to purge cache automatically, please using [latest url](https://cdn.jsdelivr.net/gh/parallel-finance/auction-toolkit@latest/crowdloans/project/polkadot.json) to check the changes after action is completed.

+#### Notes

+We created a github action for purge the caching of cdn.
+But if it doesn't work after release in few minutes.
+You can try to manually purge the caching.
+Call `https://purge.jsdelivr.net/gh/parallel-finance/auction-toolkit@latest/crowdloans/rewards/polkadot.json` in browser, you can change the file name that you want to clear the cache.

 ## Resource

 ### Crowdloan projects